FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 This is how our application can be shown in the browser then :)

-The `App.razor` file is the component which is getting rendered and basically is like a route outlet where the components are getting rendered in.
+The `App.razor` file is the component which is getting rendered and is like a route outlet where the components are getting rendered in.
 It checks the route data and is using a default layout to display the routes and its components.
 (We gonna get later to the point where routes and components are connected).

 If no route matches, it falls back to a `<NotFound></NotFound>` tag.